Wireless Modbus Applications

 Wirelessly interfacing VAV controller and sensor with W-Modbus adapter

-Another alternative to Lumen radio’s W-Modbus is Prolon’s PL-TREE-COM wireless Modbus adapter which is backward compatible with most Prolon controllers.
-See below sample applications:
+Another option is Prolon’s PL-TREE-COM, a wireless Modbus adapter compatible with most Prolon controllers.
+Here are some sample applications:

 1. Between VAV controller and a room sensor